dossancto/qmera/README.md

 - FluentValidation on OpenAPI, allows rich API documentations and generate validadors over the OpenAPI.
 - Problem Details enabled by default
 - Exception Handler Middleware for unhandled exceptions
 - Enums input and output as String
+- OpenTelemetry by default

 ## Installation